 There are Seven Main Design Elements

-There are seven main elements to design in general, but when applied to your home, they will make your space feel special and give you the feel you're going for.
+There are seven main elements to design in general, but when applied to your home, they will make your space feel like something special and give you the feel you're going for.
 Obviously, we can help you along the way when deciding how to design your home, but having an understanding of the process will not only make everything easier but let you better express genuinely what you want your home to look like.

 If you're thinking about a renovation in Wilmington, NC, and want a team that can help you design your dreams and take the job all the way, call the team at Avocet Design Build today to turn your dreams into reality!